JackieGH/cse15l-lab-reports/researching-commands.md

 470:    The controller responded: "United 93, understand you have a <b>bomb</b> on board.
 Go ahead."
 The flight did not respond.
 510:    The news of a reported <b>bomb</b> on board United 93 spread quickly at NEADS.
 The air defenders searched for United 93's primary radar return and tried to locate other fighters to scramble.
 NEADS called Washington Center to report: NEADS: I also want to give you a heads-up, Washington.
 </pre>
+The number to the left of the text identifies what line(s) contain both or either of the matched words in chapter-1.txt<br>
 ### `grep -m`
 Another interesting take would be to only show a maximum _n_ (where _n_ is a number) times there are matches to the expression.
 The command-line output: